-The scope is a concept in python which deals with the visibility of the identifiers or names, it is basically used to tell the programme which part of the programme can access which variable.
-The scope comes very usefully when we use the concept of Namespace.
-Python has 2 scopes.
+The scope is a concept in python that deals with the visibility of the identifiers or names; it is used to tell the program which part of the program can access which variable.
+The scope comes very useful when we use the concept of Namespace.

 In the above example, you saw that we can access a global variable inside a function but can we access the local variable outside the function no. if you do that it will throw an error.

 def scope(): local_var = 40 print(local_var) #40 scope() print(local_var) #error

 40 File "main.py", line 9, in <module> print(local_var) NameError: name 'local_var' is not defined

 In the above example we saw that we can access the global variable inside a function can we change alter its value inside the function?